CodersSquad/katacoda-scenarios/classify-intro/clone.md

 ## Distributed Systems

 - Clone our Advanced Programing Class project

 `git clone https://github.com/CodersSquad/dc-labs.git`{{execute}}

 - Move into your new cloned project

 `cd dc-labs`{{execute}}

 - Run some testing commands

+ `pwd` {{execute}}
 `ls -la`{{execute}}
 `git remote -v`{{execute}}

-- That's all, you got it.
+That's all, you got it.
 Now you have cloned you class repository in your environment.